 #4.
-Try the wild-caught halibut or the fire-grilled ribeye
+Try the cedar-grilled salmon or the fire-grilled ribeye

-Two dishes that caught our eye on the entree menu are the wild-caught halibut and the fire-grilled ribeye.
+Two dishes that caught our eye on the entree menu are the cedar-grilled salmon and the fire-grilled ribeye.
 Along with not being a pizza or pasta dish, these menu items get bonus points because of the ingredients.

 We like the fire-grilled ribeye because it features a blue cheese compound butter and housemade Pinot Noir sea salt.
 This means your meat will be juicy, tender, and packed full of cheesy flavor.
 Be sure to hold the potato fingerlings and ask for extra arugula salad instead.

 #5.
 Get a sandwich without the bun (and sauce)

 CPK offers a turkey and chicken sandwich that you can order without the bread or sauce.
 These are usually served with a starchy side, so be sure to order steamed vegetables instead of soup or fries.
 Or pair them with a salad in their lunch duo section.

 We studied the menu at CPK and broke down every item as either a low-carb friendly dish or one that’s not.
 Then we separated them into two lists.

 In this section, you’ll find a list of safe low-carb foods and how to order them.
 You can find the foods to avoid in the following section.